UPDATE 2-Brazil inquiry targets Oi, Vivo over deals linked to Lula's son

 "The evidence shows that the biggest asset that Oi/Telemar group sought at Gamecorp was the son of the then president," prosecutor Robson Pozzobon told reporters in Brasilia.
 "As we have seen before in the Car Wash investigation, in business - and we are talking about business with the government - there is no such thing as a free lunch," Pozzobon said.

 Evidence collected from receipts, emails and bank details suggests that Oi benefited from various government decisions in this period, including a decree signed by Lula that authorized Oi/Telemar to acquire Brasil Telecom in 2008, prosecutor Athayde da Costa added.
-Prosecutors also said they were looking into alleged irregularities surrounding the transfer of some 40 million reais to Editora Gol from a Telefonica subsidiary between 2014 and 2016.
+Prosecutors also said they were looking into alleged irregularities surrounding deals between Gamecorp/Gol and Telefonica Brasil, citing a 40 million reais payment to Editora Gol from Movile Internet Móvel SA, a technology company that provides services to the carrier.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)